phel-lang/phel-lang.org/content/blog/functional-programming-in-php.md

 ## Introducing Phel

-Since I didn't found a good solution for this problem, I used my coronavirus spare time to solve it by myself.
+Since I didn't find a good solution for this problem, I used my coronavirus spare time to solve it by myself.
 This is what turns out to be Phel.
 Phel is a functional programming language that compiles to PHP.
 It is a dialect of Lisp inspired by [Clojure](https://clojure.org/) and [Janet](https://janet-lang.org/).
 While the status of Phel is currently alpha, it is fairly complete.
 If you want to try it, go ahead and read the [Getting started guide](/documentation/getting-started/).
 I'm looking for your feedback.